Jbleezy/BO1-Reimagined/README.md

 * Jump pads now fling players correctly when a player dives on a jump pad
 * Crawlers get deleted if players are too far away from then and no players are looking at them
 * Pack-a-Punch hackable gates are now solid when moving (players were able to hack Pack-a-Punch and then escape before the gates closed to get 1000 points)
+* Teleporting no longer resets the amount of powerups that can be obtained in a round
 * Fixed a bug where players would sometimes be moving in a different direction after teleporting
 * Fixed a bug where the next round would only have one zombie if players teleported to No Man's Land while the round was changing and the Cosmonaut was spawned in
 * Fixed a bug that caused the amount of zombies on round 1 to be the amount of zombies that should be on round 2